 Rose Avenia ran her own CSA in Vermont for a number of years before returning to Bar Harbor in 2014.
 She has high standards for vegetables and weed control and is especially excited about compost and orchards and (well, she is just enthusiastic about everything).
 Her favorite garden vegetable: “the snap pea…and melons…and rutabagas…and asparagus…and cauliflower.
 Do I have to stop?
 Can’t wait for them all!”

-Clara Ruppert could not be more excited to be a part of Bar Harbor Farm for the upcoming 2018 season.
-A Pittsburgh, PA native, she is currently a student pursuing a sustainable agriculture degree at the University of Maine.
-This summer will be her 3rd season working on farms in New England.
-In her spare time, Clara does a lot of hiking, cooking, reading, and playing guitar to her cat (who has mixed feelings about being serenaded).
-Her favorite vegetable, if she absolutely had to pick just one, would have to be sweet peppers, cucumbers, cauliflower, onions, summer squash, carrots, and potatoes.
+Clara Ruppert is returning for a second season as Assistant Manager at Bar Harbor Farm.
+When she isn’t growing vegetables, she is learning about them.
+Clara is a student pursuing a sustainable agriculture degree at the University of Maine.
+Clara does a lot of hiking, cooking, reading, and playing guitar to her cat (who has mixed feelings about being serenaded).
+Her favorite vegetable, if she absolutely had to pick just one, would have to be sweet peppers, cucumbers, cauliflower, onions, summer squash, carrots, and potatoes!

 Susan Fox comes from a rich background in landscaping, greenhouse management, farming, and horse training.
 She has spent her life growing things.
 When asked about her favorite vegetable, she responded: “My favorite vegetables are the ones grown with great respect for the ecosystem.
 I believe that our health depends on the quality of our food.
 Any vegetable that can improve or aid my health is my favorite vegetable at that time.
 It is cruel to try and pick just one favorite vegetable, as it is cruel for a parent to pick a favorite child.
 They are all special and unique in their own way and in their own intensity…”